 to be still.

-The room is full of
+The space is full of

 acceptance and Love,